saif-shikdar/bluetooth-detection-app/README.md

 # Bluetooth Device Detection App
- An app that scans for nearby Bluetooth devices and displays them in a list.
+ An app that scans for nearby Bluetooth devices and displays them in a list built using SwiftUI, CoreBluetooth framework, and supports iOS 17.0 onwards.

- 3.5 Hrs spent
+ 3.5 hrs spent

-## Demo
+## Summary

 This demo demonstrates: